joinpursuit/Pursuit-Core-iOS/AssignmentGradingPolicy.md

             """)
     }
 case false:
-    print("No submission for an assignment will receive a score of 0 points.")
+    print("If a fellow does not submit an assignment, they will receive a score of 0 points.")
 }
 ```